-Big Ray’s Fish Camp, a popular South Tampa foodie destination, plans a soft opening of its new restaurant on The Tampa Riverwalk on Friday (August 9) with a grand opening to follow on Aug.
-23rd.
+Big Ray’s Fish Camp, a popular South Tampa foodie destination, is now open on The Tampa Riverwalk next to the Tampa Convention Center.

-The Sail, the outdoor bar undergoing renovation adjacent to Big Ray's new location between the Tampa Convention Center and the Tampa Marriott Waterside, is also ready to return to full operation Aug.
-9th.
+The Sail, the outdoor bar undergoing renovation adjacent to Big Ray's new location, has also returned to full operation on the downtown waterfront.

 The original Big Ray’s Fish Camp opened as a throwback no-frills fish shack in 2015 on Interbay Boulevard in South Tampa and quickly won over locals with its grouper sandwiches, fried shrimp, conch fritters, onion rings, and other mouth-watering menu choices.